 Section 12 of RCW 36.70A.020 "Ensure that those public facilities and services necessary to support development shall be adequate to serve the development at the time the development is available for occupancy and use without decreasing current service levels below locally established minimum standards."

 Let's continue concentrating density near Town Center and use the moratorium to allow us to catch up with a revised traffic concurrency policy and traffic modeling program.
+Let's rework our Land Use Plan to include tighter controls to protect our trees and environment.

 In addition to implementing the Urban Forestry Plan, we need to: #1 Enforce tree retention policy. #2 Fund and proceed with the proposed parks land acquisition plan. #3 Enforce tree buffer zones. #4 Communicate exactly how city ordinances are applied and update any loosely written codes to reflect intent of the community.